crmorgan/nservicebus-intro/README.md

         return Task.CompletedTask;
     }
     ```
-6. Configure the Saga so it is started by both the `OrderPlaced` or `OrderBilled` events by using the `IAmStartedByMessages<T>` interface instead of `IHandleMessages<T>`.
+6. Configure the saga so it is started by both the `OrderPlaced` or `OrderBilled` events by using the `IAmStartedByMessages<T>` interface instead of `IHandleMessages<T>`.
     ```cs
     public class ShippingPolicy : Saga<ShippingPolicyData>, IAmStartedByMessages<OrderPlaced>, IAmStartedByMessages<OrderBilled>
     ```
-7. Add a `ProcessOrder` method to the `ShippingPolicy` class that will send a `ShipOrder` command and mark the Saga as complete if the order has been placed and billed.
+7. Add a `ProcessOrder` method to the `ShippingPolicy` class that will send a `ShipOrder` command and mark the saga as complete if the order has been placed and billed.
     ```cs
     private async Task ProcessOrder(IMessageHandlerContext context)
     {